FerndzJoe/Comparing_Classifiers_Portugese_Bank/README.md

 ## Model Evaluation

 Using the refined dataset, I split this into 80% for training and 20% for testing.
+To create standardized results for each of the model, I created a series of functions and called these functions for each of the models.

+**Functions created:**
+- **Print Performance:** This will print the performance results of each model.
+It will print the accuracy, recall, precision, f1 scores.
+- **Print Confusion Matrix:** This will print the confusion matrix and the associated values of True Positive, True Negative, False Positive, and False Negative
+- **Print ROC-AUC Scores:** This will plot the ROC-AUC Curve and print the ROC-AUC score.
+- **Evaluate Function:** This will use either the default setting or the hyperparameter to call the model.
+Perform the model fit, predict, and calculate and print the processing time, performance, confusion matrix, and the ROC-AUC curve and scores.

 ### Model Comparison